Those in the older age group would first have heard of Riga in this limerick:

 And the smile on the face of the tiger.

-If your general knowledge was better, you would know that Riga was the capital of the Latvian Soviet Socialist Republic, and that Latvia was briefly an independent country which was swallowed by the Soviet Union in the 1940s.
+If your general knowledge was better, you would know that Riga was the capital of the Latvian Soviet Socialist Republic, and that Latvia had briefly been an independent country which was swallowed by the Soviet Union in the 1940s.
 It finally became independent in 1991 and now has EU membership, the Euro, Schengen visas and all the other trappings of modernity.

 But our story is not about that Riga but the other one closer to home: